 Highlights of the 2017-18 season include creating the role of Feldspar in Zoe Palmer and Sam Glazer's Fogonogo, touring to the Elbphilharmonie Hamburg, Philharmonie Luxembourg, Danish National Opera's GrowOp!
 Festival in Aarhus and the Spitalfields Winter Festival in London.
 He makes his English National Opera debut in Effigies of Wickedness (Songs banned by the Nazis), a new co-production with the Gate Theatre, and sings Papageno The Magic Flute at London's Soho Theatre/UK Tour, and appears as Warder in the UK Premiere of Philip Hagemann's The Dark Lady of the Sonnets.
-Further ahead he makes a major debut at La Monnaie, Brussels in a new production directed by Ivo van Hove.
+Further ahead he makes his debut at La Monnaie, Brussels in a new production directed by Ivo van Hove.

 Recent highlights include Elviro Xerxes, Silvano La Calisto, Kaidama Il furioso all’isola di San Domingo, L’incognito L’assedio di Calais and Schaunard La boheme for English Touring Opera, L’incognito L’assedio di Calais for Armel Festival Opera, Budapest, Yamadori Madama Butterfly and Marcello La boheme for the Nederlandse Reisopera, Sid La Fanciulla del West for Opera Holland Park, and Nelson Porgy & Bess for Opera de Lyon.
 His roles at the Royal College of Music International Opera School included Nardo La finta giardiniera, Papageno Die Zauberfloete and Demetrius A Midsummer Night’s Dream.
 His recent world premieres include Billy Bone in Lynne Plowman's Captain Blood’s Revenge for Glyndebourne on Tour, Luis in Randal Corsen’s Katibu di Shon under Ed Spanjaard with the Nederlandse Reisopera at the Stadsschouwburg Amsterdam, Mimoun in Emily Howard's Zatopek! at Queen Elizabeth Hall with the Royal Liverpool Philharmonic (broadcast on BBC Radio 3 and recorded on the NMC label) and Mr Lancashire in David Stoll's The Drummer Boy of Waterloo for Jubilee Opera at Aldeburgh.
 He has appeared at Shakespeare's Globe as a principal vocalist in Mark Rylance's What You Will and Sonnet Walks.
 Last season, he returned to premiere music by Orlando Gough in Ellen McDougall's production of Othello at the Sam Wanamaker Playhouse.
 Other performances in contemporary repertory include Jean in Philippe Boesmans' Julie at Operastudio Vlaanderen.